vmware-archive/halite/README.rst

 * Command Monitor

 Shows panels, one per command that has been executed by this user on this console.
-Clicking on a panel will expand to show the associated job ids that have been run with this command and the  completion status via an icon.
+Clicking on the dropdown button will show the associated job ids that have been run with this command and the  completion status via an icon.
 Red is fail, Green is success.
 Clicking on the button on the panel will rerun the command.